Construction Providers

 - Specialty certifications — documented credentials from organizations including the Door & Access Systems Manufacturers Association (DASMA) or IDEA, which sets the Certified Door Systems Technician (CDST) standard.

-- Service categories — coded against the trade divisions listed above, distinguishing residential from commercial scope.
+- Service categories — coded against the trade divisions verified above, distinguishing residential from commercial scope.

 - Geographic service radius — defined in miles or by county/MSA designation, reflecting actual operational range.